 An emergency fund is…well…exactly that.
 A separate source of savings that is solely for an extreme emergency, not a minor emergency expense.
 Having that money close at hand means you can afford to cover any crisis that comes your way.
-Let's explore what you need to know about vital tool of banking basics, what it's for, why you need one, how much money you should have in it, what NOT to do with it, and the best places to keep and grow it.
+Let’s explore what you need to know about the vital tools of banking basics, what it’s for, why you need one, how much money you should have in it, what NOT to do with it, and the best places to keep and grow it.

 What is an Emergency Fund?

 An emergency fund is an amount of money you keep in an easily accessible place in the event of an unexpected financial expense related to:

 - A sudden loss of income from reduced salary or job loss